In this white paper from our expert insights series, we look at seven areas which need special attention:

 “Manage complex logistics contracts very carefully,” is a message often heard at logistics seminars, so it would be reasonable to expect that these days, almost every company does so.
 And that as a minimum, they review monthly key performance indicators (KPIs) with their suppliers in order to improve logistics performance.
 But do they?

-We have seen that in practice, logistics contract management which focuses on value optimisation is a difficult process for many companies.
+We have seen that in practice, logistics contract management which focuses on value optimization is a difficult process for many companies.
 The contract management process contains a number of common pitfalls which can prevent you from getting the most out of the relationship with your logistics service provider (LSP).

 This white paper looks at logistics contract management from both sides of the table.
 We will explain where the most common pitfalls lie in managing the client-LSP relationship, how they can be identified and – more importantly – how to avoid them.